COPS-IITBHU/WebAR-Assignment2-imagetargets/README.md

 3. Click over your project and then click device authorization.
 You will have to scan the QR code through your mobile so your device gets authorized (web developer 'on')..
 ![](ss2.png)
 This is what it looks like..
-3. Click over your project and then click device authorization.
-You will have to scan the QR code through your mobile so your device gets authorized (web developer 'on')..

-4. Go to [8th wall/web](https://github.com/8thwall/web).
+4. We will get back to this website again, for now go to [8th wall/web](https://github.com/8thwall/web).
 Open your command terminal and go to your Desktop (i.e. cd desktop).
 Enter ‘git clone https://github.com/8thwall/web.git’ in your command line.
 You can now see a folder named web in your desktop.
 5. Now 'cd web' on your terminal and then
+cd serve
+npm install
+cd ..
+./serve/bin/serve -n -d examples/aframe/flyer/ -p 7777
+A QR code should appear in your command terminal (sometimes you have to resize the command terminal window for it to show properly).